littlefs-project/littlefs/DESIGN.md

 ctz(i) = the number of trailing bits that are 0 in i
 popcount(i) = the number of bits that are 1 in i

-I find it bewildering that these two seemingly unrelated bitwise instructions are related by this property.
+It's a bit bewildering that these two seemingly unrelated bitwise instructions are related by this property.
 But if we start to disect this equation we can see that it does hold.
 As n approaches infinity, we do end up with an average overhead of 2 pointers as we find earlier.
 And popcount seems to handle the